Canardoux/fs-doc/tau/guides/guides_live_streams.md

 - **bufferSize:** is a not very interesting parameter and is for expert only.
 With this parameter you can specify the size of the internal buffers used by flutter Sound.
 I sugggest that you do not play with this parameter and keep its default value which is actually 8192.
 This default value is probably too high, and I will try to downgrade it in the future,

+{: .warning}
+It is really important that you specify the Codec parameter, the sampleRate, the numChannels parameter and the `interleaved` boolean.
+Do not relay on the default values.
+If you don't, you will get bad values.
+You could even get Exceptions or crash.

 ### whenFinished: